 Performance Scholarships are available for the Jazz Orchestra.
-Auditions are normally held during Accepted Students Weekends in March and April, but may be arranged at any time by contacting director Dr. George Starks.
+Auditions are normally held during Accepted Students Weekends in April, but may be arranged at any time by contacting director George Starks, firstname.lastname@example.org.